wpmudev/shared-ui-react/packages/react-modal/README.md

 ### modalContent
 Type: `object` or `function`

 Renders the content of the modal.
-You must use `Object` for slider modals while `function` for simple modals.
+To use `Object` is a requirement for slider modals, while simple modals use `function` as a must.

 ### triggerContent
 Type: `function`